Oral Cancer Screening Dentist

 Choosing To Quit Smoke Today

-Did you know that the number of smokers have decreased from 21 percent to 18 percent in just 8 years?
+Did you know that the number of smokers has decreased from 21 percent to 18 percent in just 8 years?
 Are you part, or planning on becoming a part of an array of people who quit smoking?
 Once you’re hooked on cigarettes, it may be found difficult to quit smoking due to the addicting agent known as nicotine.
 However, when you look at the health risks that subdued from smoking, you’ll find yourself in desperation to quit.
 If you are a smoker, then what is suggested for you is to quit as soon as possible.
 Don’t welcome health problems with every cigarette you smoke, do something about it today!
-With every inhalation, a smoker’s lung is filled with pollutants that are quickly absorbed by the blood stream.
-Did you also know that for every pack of cigarette a person smokes, they lose 3 teeth in the average of ten years?
-Health problems doesn’t just appear in the lungs as you inhale the smoke, but your mouth is the one that actually gets impacted first.
-Get checked by our Oral Cancer Screening Dentist for a better dental health today!
+With every inhalation, a smoker’s lung is filled with pollutants that are quickly absorbed by the bloodstream.
+Did you also know that for every pack of cigarettes a person smokes, they lose 3 teeth in an average of ten years?
+Health problems don’t just appear in the lungs as you inhale the smoke, but your mouth is the one that actually gets impacted first.
+Get checked by our Oral Cancer Screening Dentist for better dental health today!

 Avoid Oral Cancer

-Another effect of smoking to the mouth is the damaging of the cells which can lead to oral cancer.
-The chemicals, as well as the tar forms a coat on the roof of your mouth, your tongue and inside of your cheeks.
+Another effect of smoking on the mouth is the damaging of the cells which can lead to oral cancer.
+The chemicals, as well as the tar, forms a coat on the roof of your mouth, your tongue and inside of your cheeks.
 Have you ever had a cigarette and had to drink a cup of water smoking?
-This is due to the fact that the chemicals inside the cigarette kill the taste buds which lead lack of saliva production.
+This is due to the fact that the chemicals inside the cigarette kill the taste buds which leads to a lack of saliva production.
 Gum disease is also an effect of smoking which causes oral cancer and cavities.
-Get a oral cancer screening by our professional Oral Cancer Screening Dentist for a better dental health.
+Get an oral cancer screening by our professional Oral Cancer Screening Dentist for better dental health.
 We will find the best treatment option for you through our screening that can probably save your life!